-2 Depreciation and Amortization: Other relates to non-operating assets (assets not included in segment assets) and is allocated to segment EBIT as discussed above.
+3 Depreciation and Amortization: Other relates to non-operating assets (assets not included in segment assets) and is allocated to segment EBIT as discussed above.

-3 2020 EBIT: Other includes a charge to write off stock associated with a business divested in 2008.
+4 2020 EBIT: Other includes a charge to write off stock associated with a business divested in 2008 that filed bankruptcy in 2020.